SuperbuffNL/lottie-vuejs/README.md

 **lottie-vuejs is currently in development!
 Use in production environment at your own risk**

 lottie-vuejs is a simple VueJS wrapper for [lottie-web](https://github.com/airbnb/lottie-web).
+It encompasses critical lottie-web functionality into an plug n play vue component, which the user can utilize to quickly and almost effortlessly use to bring lottie functionality into their VueJS project.

 ## Why Lottie?
-Lottie is a mobile library for Web, and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile!
+Lottie is a mobile library for Web, and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively!

-For the first time, designers can create and ship beautiful animations without an engineer painstakingly recreating it by hand.
+Designers can create and ship beautiful animations without an engineer painstakingly recreating it by hand.
 They say a picture is worth 1,000 words so here are 13,000:

 #### Flexible After Effects features
 Lottie supports solids, shape layers, masks, alpha mattes, trim paths, and dash patterns.